textpattern/textpattern.github.io/brand/user-docs-guide.md

 Rely on the usability of Textpattern’s interface, and leave some benefit of doubt to the user to connect the dots.
 Only expand on subject minutiae when it helps clear up questions repeatedly raised in the [community forum](https://forum.textpattern.com/).
 See the [documentation collaboration procedures](https://docs.textpattern.com/brand/user-docs-procedures) for more on that notion and others.

-For example, administration-side panels strive to be as intuitive as possible by design.
+Administration-side panels strive to be as intuitive as possible by design.
 Perhaps not perfect but always improving.
 Therefore, it’s probably not necessary to meticulously document panel functionality in minute detail, especially as the panels provide help tips in context of a given function or widget.

 Before writing or revising documentation on the administration-side functionality, see that interface panels themselves are written and designed better, including the associated help tips; ensure they are as meaningful and clear as possible.
 If a UI tip doesn’t make sense to you, [start an Issue](https://github.com/textpattern/textpattern.github.io/issues) to bring it to attention and suggest how it can be improved.